wovenstarlight/tumblr-themes/README.md

 # Tumblr themes by wovenstarlight

-This repository contains the codes for all my Tumblr themes.
+This repository contains the codes for all my Tumblr themes and pages.

 My theme blog is [starlightthemes](https://starlightthemes.tumblr.com).
 For questions, concerns, or requests, send me an [ask](https://starlightthemes.tumblr.com/ask).
 If asking for help with a bug, make sure you include a link to a page where I can see the bug.
 You can also add images, if you'd like, by [submitting](https://starlightthemes.tumblr.com/submit) your request instead.

 Blog previews can be seen at [starlightpreviews](https://starlightpreviews.tumblr.com).
-The main blog uses my most recent theme, and static previews are available for all themes (see below for links).
+The main blog uses my most recent theme, and static previews are available for all themes and pages (see below for links).

 My main blog is [wovenstarlight](https://wovenstarlight.tumblr.com).